 She slid to the floor of the lift, face buried in her hands, the stench of vomit on her sleeve filling her nostrils.

 ‘This,’ Curt said as he leaned against the wall of the lift beside her, ‘is your first day.
 Did you expect it to be easy?
 Come on.
 It’s like the first day of a new job.
 Except with more guns.’

 ‘What the hell do you do, then?’

 ‘I’m a hacker.’

 Curt sighed and shook his head.
-‘I’m not usually one to question Agent Ryan…but what the hell are you doing down here then, it’s not the like tech department’s full.
+‘I’m not usually one to question Agent Ryan…but what the hell are you doing down here, then?
+It’s not the like the tech department’s full.
 You can ask for a transfer, you know.’

 She lifted her face from her knees.